How to find the ideal hall heating

 Now the question arises as to which technology should be used to optimize the approximately 20 percent of your Targeted heating of the hall.
 If you look around the market, you'll notice: There are centralized and decentralized Heating systems.
 Central systems include industrial underfloor heating systems, centrally supplied, water-based air heaters and hot water radiant ceiling panels.
 They work with a central energy generator and a pipe system that transports hot water to the desired location.

-Decentralized heating systems, on the other hand, include infrared radiators that can be installed under the ceiling.
-They are gas-powered and work with electromagnetic waves.
-As soon as the waves hit a solid object, such as a person or the room frame, the energy is converted into heat.
-The highlight: infrared radiators do not heat the air!
-This means that only the occupied and usage areas are heated.
+Decentralized heating systems, on the other hand, include infrared heaters that can be mounted under the ceiling.
+They are energy-flexible* and can be powered by renewable energies such as electricity or hydrogen, or traditionally by gas, and work with electromagnetic waves.
+As soon as the waves hit a solid object, such as a person or the room enclosure, the energy is converted into heat.
+The key feature: infrared heaters do not heat the air!
+This means that only the area where people are present and using the space is heated.
+This saves large amounts of energy and makes infrared heaters very efficient.

 At the same time, hall operators enjoy flexibility.
 They divide the hall into different heating zones using several infrared radiators - and provide employees in order picking, for example, with more heat than colleagues in production, where Machines already provide sufficient basic heat provide.
 Flexibility that increases employee satisfaction.
 These decentralized solutions also make it easier to adapt the system when the hall is converted compared to a centralized system.